samuelborn/qmk-keymap/README.md

 First, ensure QMK is set up on your system.

-Next, clone this repository into your QMK keyboards directory.
-Assuming default paths, use the following command:
+Next, clone this repository into your QMK keyboards directory. *Assuming default paths*, use the following command:

 ```bash
 git clone https://github.com/SamuelBorn/qmk-keymap.git ~/qmk_firmware/keyboards/totem